-Behavioral aspects of components and other information items.
+Behavioural aspects of components and other information items.

-ISO 16739:2013 will be replaced by ISO/DIS 16739-1 Industry Foundation Classes (IFC) for data sharing in the construction and facility management industries -- Part 1: Data schema using EXPRESS schema definitions [Under development].
+ISO 16739:2013 will be replaced by ISO/DIS 16739-1 Industry Foundation Classes (IFC) for data sharing in the construction and facility management industries -- Part 1: Data scheme using EXPRESS scheme definitions [Under development].

-ISO 16739-1:2017 of IFC consists of the data schemas, represented as an EXPRESS schema and an XML schema, and reference data, represented as definitions of property and quantity names, and formal and informative descriptions.
+ISO 16739-1:2017 of IFC consists of the data scheme, represented as an EXPRESS schema and an XML schema, and reference data, represented as definitions of property and quantity names, and formal and informative descriptions.

-A subset of the data schema and referenced data is referred to as a Model View Definition (MVD).
+A subset of the data scheme and referenced data is referred to as a Model View Definition (MVD).
 A particular MVD is defined to support one or many recognized workflows in the construction and facility management industry sector.
 Each workflow identifies data exchange requirements for software applications.
 Conforming software applications need to identity the model view definition they conform to.